tuyi3008/MusicVisuals/README.md

 # Emotion and Structure of the Song

-"HeroPlant" evokes a sense of excitement, vigor, and momentum.
+"It's in the Stories That We Say" evokes a sense of excitement, vigor, and momentum.
 The driving rhythm and vibrant instrumentation create an atmosphere charged with adrenaline, reminiscent of embarking on an adventurous journey.
 Structurally, the song maintains a brisk pace, with alternating musical motifs that contribute to its dynamic nature.

 # Visualization Process